AdaCore/training_material/courses/fundamentals_of_ada/230_interfacing_with_c.rst

 * Ada types are implementation-defined
 * GNAT standard types are compatible with C types

-   - Implementation choice, use carefully.
+   - Implementation choice, use carefully

 * At the interface level, scalar types must be either constrained with representation clauses, or coming from Interfaces.C
 * Ada view